isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 the shared network.
 Internally, the server selects one of the subnets belonging to a shared network and tries to allocate a lease from this subnet.
-If the server is unable to allocate a lease from the selected subnet (e.g., due to pools exhaustion), it will use another subnet from the same shared network and will try to allocate a lease from this subnet, etc. Therefore, the server will typically allocate all leases available in a given subnet before it starts allocating leases from
+If the server is unable to allocate a lease from the selected subnet (e.g., due to pool exhaustion), it will use another subnet from the same shared network and will try to allocate a lease from this subnet, etc. Therefore, the server will typically allocate all leases available in a given subnet before it starts allocating leases from